KobeForever0823/LeetCode/README.md

 longest:  build a map <char, int> to store data. if the value % 2 == 0 add them to length.
 Or add value - 1 to length.
 Of course, there'll be only one chance that we can allow an odd number into length(put it in the middle)

 # 9.29
 Simplify path: Using stringbuilder than string to save more time.
-(Modifying string needs to create new object, stringbuilder doesn't)
+(Modifying string needs to create new object, stringbuilder doesn't need.

+# 10.2
+DFS: recursive

+# 10.24
+LinkedList: removeNthFromEnd
+Create two nodes, one moves faster to the end, then the other one will move to the nth from end. delete node: a -> b -> c delete b:
+NewNode tmp = a->next
+a->next = tmp->next (a points to c)
+delete b

+# 11.21
+Backtrack: